Audio File Size Calculator — WAV, MP3, AAC, FLAC and Recording Time

 How this calculator works

-The core math is linear PCM: sample rate × bit depth × effective channels ÷ 8 = bytes per second.
+For uncompressed PCM, WAV, AIFF, and Broadcast WAV, the core math is sample rate × bit depth × effective channels ÷ 8 = bytes per second.
 Effective channels are either your selected channel count (single-file mode) or channels per track × track count in multitrack mode.
 Total bytes are bytes per second × duration, plus optional WAV overhead when enabled.
-Results are then shown in either binary (MiB/GiB, base-1024) or decimal (MB/GB, base-1000) units.

-• Use one-click presets to jump between common recording formats quickly.
+• Use one-click presets to jump between WAV/PCM, MP3, AAC, podcast, YouTube-style, and FLAC estimates quickly.

 • Enter duration as fields or flexible text like 1:30:00, 90m, or 5400s.